nimiq/core-rs-albatross/nano-sync/README.md

 ![Macro Block Circuit](images/macro_block_circuit.png)

 ### PK Tree Circuits
-The purpose of the PK Tree is to check that the aggregate public keys, for the prepare and commit rounds, given as private inputs in the macro block circuit are correct.
-The actual calculation is quite simple, we simply add the public keys of all the validators that signed the block, which can be checked easily using the signer bitmaps.
-The problem is that a circuit that processes all of the 512 public keys would be too large and would be impossible to run in a normal computer.
+The purpose of the PK Tree is to check that the aggregate public key given as a private input in the macro block circuit is correct.
+The actual calculation is quite simple, we simply add the public keys of all the validators that signed the block, which can be checked easily using the signer bitmap.
+The problem is that a circuit that processes all the 512 public keys would be too large and would be impossible to run in a normal computer.
 So we divide the aggregation into 32 parts (16 keys per part) and then have 5 levels of circuits that merge the 32 proofs into a single one.
 In the end it forms a tree:

  ![PK Tree Circuit](images/pk_tree_circuit.png)